lamlisa/Dice-Battle/README.md

 The purpose of this project is to determine an optimal game strategy (and to test this strategy against other strategies).
 If a player wins, his gain is 1.
 If he lost, his gain is -1.
 If the game is tied, his gain is 0.
 It is therefore a zero-sum game.

 You can found the code and the statistical tests in the jupyter notebook 'Dice Battle.ipynb'.
-'RapportLamSalais' is a much more complete report (in french).